Second moment of the light-cone Siegel transform and applications: From mean square discrepancy to counting

 \end{Thm}

-The proof of this result is essentially identical to the proof of Schmidt's result \cite{Schmidt1960}, and we omit the details. \begin{rem} We note that when $\cA_{\beta,c}$ contains all finite-measure Borel sets in $\cV$ the condition on the continuity of the function $T\mapsto m_{\cV}(B_T)$ is not needed, as one can artificially add sets to the collection to make it so (and the second condition that differences are in $\cA_{\beta,c}$ holds automatically).
+The proof of this result is essentially identical to the proof of Schmidt's result \cite{Schmidt1960}, and we omit the details; \comm{see also \cite[Theorem 6.1]{KelmerYu2021}.} \begin{rem} We note that when $\cA_{\beta,c}$ contains all finite-measure Borel sets in $\cV$ the condition on the continuity of the function $T\mapsto m_{\cV}(B_T)$ is not needed, as one can artificially add sets to the collection to make it so (and the second condition that differences are in $\cA_{\beta,c}$ holds automatically).
 In particular in this case the result holds for any increasing family of sets in $\cV$. \end{rem}

-For some applications one is interested in a family of sets that is not necessary increasing, (for example, sets that increase in one direction and decrease in another).
-In order to handle such cases we give here the following general argument that is more flexible (but as a tradeoff we get a weaker bound for the remainder). \begin{Lem} Let $\Omega\subseteq G$ be a subset endowed with some finite measure $\mu_{\Omega}$ (which could be singular with respect to $\mu_{\G}$).
+For some applications, one is interested in a family of sets that is not \comm{necessarily} increasing. \comm{For example, for applications to Diophantine approximation, one is naturally interested in sets that increase in one direction and decrease in another.} In order to handle such cases we give here the following general argument that is more flexible\comm{,} but as a tradeoff we get a weaker bound for the remainder. \begin{Lem} Let $\Omega\subseteq G$ be a subset endowed with some finite measure $\mu_{\Omega}$ (which could be singular with respect to $\mu_{\G}$).
 Let $\cB$ be a family of Borel sets in $\cV$ satisfying that $m_{\cV}(B)>1$ for any $B\in \cB$ and there exists $0<C<1$ such that for any $B\in \cB$ and for any $0<X\leq C m_{\cV}(B)$

 for some $a>1$ and $0<b\leq 1$. \begin{enumerate} \item Then for any sequence $\{B_k\}_{k\in\N}$ of sets from $\cB$ with

 for some $0<\nu<\frac{b}{a}$, we have for $\mu_{\Omega}$-a.e. $g\in \Omega$ and for all sufficiently large $k$